 Conclusion

 Finding the perfect investment choices for yourself is all about understanding what type of investor you are.
 By getting to know yourself and your preferences better, you can make more informed decisions that fit with your goals and objectives.
-Whether it’s investing in stocks, bonds, ETF’s or mutual funds, using sound judgement based on a realistic understanding of your desired outcome will result in choosing investments that help you reach those goals.
+Whether it’s investing in stocks, bonds, ETF’s, or mutual funds, using sound judgment based on a realistic understanding of your desired outcome will result in choosing investments that help you reach those goals.
 With this simple guide to understanding yourself as an investor, may success follow on your journey to financial freedom!